-Two Similarities Between Writing and Painting
+Two Similarities Between Painting and Writing

-#1: Learning technique: the first step in writing and art
+#1: Learning technique: the first step.

-#2: Allow your creativity to flow.
+#2: You allow your creativity to flow.
 This is the joy that makes all the practice worth the effort.
 In writing, as much as I enjoy wildly putting my thoughts on paper, I've learned it is best to let the musing rest overnight and critique it the next day.
 Re-writing is an essential step for me.

 With painting I tend to be a non-sketcher so it often takes re-doing pieces to get the end results I desire.
 Like in writing, erasers work in painting, too.
 To illustrate, below is a watercolor I have lightened the colors on the right side which prepares the paper for re-painting allowing for a second chance to capture the beauty of the flowers.

 I image cooking, dancing, and other arts involve the same two step process.
 Have you discovered that in your own creative endeavors?